 Errors are bound to occur for most applications.
 A few errors here and there form just the noise in a busy system.
-However, pulse on your error rates must be monitored and look for spikes.
+However, the pulse on your error rates must be monitored and look for spikes.

 Change failure rate

-If you want to scale newer heights with DevOps at your organization, our list of DevOps metrics will hopefully assist and give you some ideas of what to track and improve.
+If you want to scale newer heights at your organization, our list of DevOps metrics will hopefully assist and give you some ideas of what to track and improve.
 DevOps’ goal is collaboration, getting developers more involved in the deployment process, application monitoring, and building a fantastic product/service.

 How Cloudanix can help?